vegafusion/vegafusion.github.io/_sources/related_projects.md.txt

  1. [Extracting Data](https://github.com/altair-viz/altair-transform#example-extracting-data): Given a Chart with transforms, `altair-transform` can be used to construct a Pandas DataFrame representing the result of the Chart's transforms, and the input to the Chart's mark.
  2. [Pre-Aggregating Large Datasets](https://github.com/altair-viz/altair-transform#example-pre-aggregating-large-datasets): Given a Chart with transforms, `altair-transform` can be used to evaluate the transforms and create a new Chart instance that refers only to this evaluated dataset.
 For aggregation charts like histograms, this can result in a much smaller dataset being transferred to the browser.

-Neither of these workflows are implemented in VegaFusion yet, though they are both on the roadmap:
- - {ref}`roadmap_extract_data`
- - {ref}`roadmap_pre_agg`
+These workflows were not supported by the initial version of VegaFusion, but support for both was added in version 1.0.

-`altair-transform` does not support evaluating transforms on the server in interactive workflows like linked histogram brushing, which is an initial focus of VegaFusion.
+`altair-transform` does not support evaluating transforms on the server in interactive workflows like linked histogram brushing, which was the initial focus of VegaFusion.

 ## [`ibis-vega-transform`](https://github.com/Quansight/ibis-vega-transform)
 `ibis-vega-transform` is a Python library and JupyterLab extension developed by [Quansight](https://www.quansight.com/).
 It translates pipelines of Vega transforms into [Ibis](https://ibis-project.org/) query expressions, which can then be evaluated with a variety of Ibis database backends (in particular, OmniSci).